csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 Features:
-    * drag across a visual map and click on specific locations to view the aerospace data
+    * Drag across a visual map and drop a pin on specific locations to view the site survey information (airspace classes, nearby aerodromes, weather conditions)
-    * UI to enter the drone information for that specific flight
-    * UI to input the flight log
+    * Draw a boundary around flight area, and a safety margin around the boundary
+    * Sidebar for drone specifications
+    * Prompt to remind team to take pictures for logs and fill logs by hand
-    * save drone/flight information in the map on local files
+    * Save drone/flight information in the map on local files

 #### Q2: Who are your target users?